kadler/kadler.github.io/content/about.md

    )
 }}

-I work on porting open source software to the IBM i platform.
+I work on porting open source software to the IBM&nbsp;i platform.

 {{ socials() }}